Restless Chipotle

 Prevent your screen from going dark

-A mild bread with a delicate flavor and velvety crumb.
-It is baked in a special pain de mie pan so that is is perfectly squared off and has the thinnest crust possible.
+Pullman loaf, also called Pain de Mie, is a mild bread with a delicate flavor and velvety crumb.
+It is baked in a special bread pan so that it is perfectly squared off and has the thinnest crust possible.
 Great for French Toast.

 Course Bread